KhaliliMahdi/khalilimahdi.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor in the [CSE department](https://cse.osu.edu/) at The Ohio State University and a part-time research scientist at [Yahoo!
 Research](https://research.yahoo.com/).
-My research interest is in theoretical and applied machine learning with fairness and privacy guarantees, robust machine learning, distributed learning, and efficient machine learning for tiny devices.
+I'm interested in theoretical and applied machine learning, focusing on robustness, interpretability, and model compression for large-scale models like LLMs.

 Current Graduate Students
 ======
-[Zhiqun Zuo](https://www.linkedin.com/in/zhiqun-zuo-616507277/) (**Research Project:** Causal Fairness, Counterfactual Reasoning for Fair Machine Learning)
+[Zhiqun Zuo](https://www.linkedin.com/in/zhiqun-zuo-616507277/) (**Research Project:** Counterfactual Reasoning)

 Zhongteng Cai (**Research Project:** Privacy-Aware Model Compression and Quantization)